 Start and finish will be at or near ride leader’s home in Dedham MA.
 Details will be communicated to registered riders, including parking information.
 If you are looking for nearby hotels, the start is very close to the Dedham exit of 95 (intersection with MA-1) where there are several options.

 The 2019 ride started in laid-back, luxurious Wellesley, at the Peets Coffee Shop.
-The 2022 ride starts a little further south-east.
+2022 and later rides start a little further south-east.
 Either way, riders will head south through the suburbs, pedaling through Norwood and Mansfield (instead of Dover, Medfield, and Norfolk), down to Rehoboth, MA through rolling terrain and gorgeous countryside.
 You might see a few alpacas grazing when you ride by the Happy Snowman Alpaca Farm on Slater Street at Mile 31.
 Once you tear yourself away from your new wooly friends, you’ll stop at the first control at a Cumberland Farms.